mvolkmann/blog/src/ocaml.md

 An exception is that variables in a REPL can be reassigned.

-Identifier names must start with a lowercase letter unless they refer to a module, constructor, or "polymorphic variant tag".
+Identifier names must start with a lowercase letter unless they refer to a module, variant constructor, or "polymorphic variant tag".
 They can contain letters, digits, and the underscore character.
-They can also end with a single quote to create pairs of names like `x` and `x'` (for x prime).
+They can also end with single quotes to create names like like `x'` (for x prime) and `x''` (for x double-prime).
-Technically an indentifier can contain any number of single quotes and they can appear anywhere except at the beginning, but doing this is odd!
+Technically an identifier can contain any number of single quotes and they can appear anywhere except at the beginning, but doing this is odd.

 A `let` **expression** binds an identifier to the value of an expression whose scope is the expression that follows the `in` keyword.